duartegroup/autodE/contributing.md

 1. Fork the main repository (`duartegroup/autode`)
 2. Implement changes and tests on your own fork on a given branch (`<gh-username>/autode:<branch-name>`)
-3. Create a new Pull Request on the main autoDE repository from your development branch onto `autode:master`.
+3. Create a new Pull Request on the main autodE repository from your development branch onto `autode:master`.

 If you're unfamiliar with GitHub forks and pull requests, you can read [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [Creating a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on the GitHub docs.